nijel/odorik/docs/command.rst

     If ``--all`` is specified, summary for all mobile lines on current account is printed.

+    See :ref:`interval` for information how to specify date period.

 .. option:: send-sms [--sender SENDER] recipient message